 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 How to File Income Taxes in Colorado

 Taxpayers may file their tax returns either electronically or by mailing a completed form with supporting documents.
 This applies to individuals as well as businesses, which pay the same rate.
 According to the Colorado Income Tax Filing Guide (PDF), you should complete your federal tax return first, since the state return uses numbers calculated on the federal return.
 In order to file online, click on the link for the appropriate tax year and follow the step-by-step instructions.
 The state provides an index of printable tax forms and links to its online service.

 Colorado Personal Income Tax Laws: Related Resources

 Misunderstandings relating to your personal income taxes can mean missed opportunities for savings, increased scrutiny of your return by the IRS, fines, and a lot of stress.
 The assistance of a qualified professional can help you avoid problems or resolve them once they arise.
-Contact a local attorney for a free initial case review to learn how they can help you handle personal income tax issues with confidence.
+Contact a Colorado tax law attorney and learn how they can help you handle personal income tax issues with confidence.